Index

 - From the local adult Health and Lifestyle Survey 2011-12, 16% of respondents reported that they were responsible for the long-term care of someone.

-- There are estimated to be around 5,300 people aged 65+ years who provide unpaid personal care for their partner, a family member or other person, and this is projected to increase to around 6,400 by 2040.
+- Based on modelled data, it is estimated that 5,300 people aged 65+ years provide unpaid personal care for their partner, a family member or other person, and this is projected to increase to around 6,400 by 2040.

 The Population Affected – Why Is It Important?